yzkang/graph-based-semi-supervised-reject-inference-framework/README.md

 ## RI-BSLS.py
 RI-BSLS is our proposed novel reject inference framework for credit scoring, which uses an over-sampled accepted dataset and a randomly sampled rejected data subset for reject inference.
 Then a binary classification model training follows.

+## Label-Spreading-Example.py
+To make it better understanding, we provide an example to show how label spreading algorithm works.